backdrop-contrib/slick/README.txt

   updating the module to ensure things are picked up: o admin/config/development/performance

-- Frontend type juggling is removed from frontend:
+- Frontend type juggling is removed:
   - Please re-save and re-export optionsets if you are a pre-alpha user who stored optionsets in codes before alpha release on 2015-3-31, or precisely before 2015-3-2 commit: